 Waiver services may be directed by a non-legal representative freely chosen by an adult participant.

-Specify the policies that apply regarding the direction of waiver services by participant-appointed representatives, including safeguards to ensure that the representative functions in the best interest of the participant: A legal representative or non-legal representative of the member may direct self directed waiver services.
-Members may appoint a family member, another relative or a friend to direct waiver services on their behalf.
-A legal guardian of a member may self direct services on the member's behalf.
+Specify the policies that apply regarding the direction of waiver services by participant-appointed representatives, including safeguards to ensure that the representative functions in the best interest of the participant:

+An employer of record is a legal representative or non-legal representative of the member who may direct self-directed waiver services, but cannot be paid to provide self-directed services.
+Members may appoint a family member, another relative or a friend to direct waiver services as an employer of record on their behalf.
+If a member is married, his/her spouse may direct the spouse's services, but cannot be paid to provide self-directed services.
+A legal guardian of an adult member may self-direct services on the member's behalf or be a self-directed services provider for the adult member, but not be both.
+The proposed provider is the choice of the member or employer of record, which is supported by the team.